-The Collaborative Sovereign Engagement on Climate Change is an investor-led, PRI-coordinated initiative to support governments to act on climate change.
+The Collaborative Sovereign Engagement on Climate Change is a PRI initiative enabling investors to support governments to act on climate change.

-The initiative’s aim is for investors to work collaboratively to support governments to take all possible steps to mitigate climate change, in line with investors’ fiduciary duty to mitigate financial risk and maximise long-term value of assets.
-This includes supporting countries to hold the increase in global average temperature to well below 2°C above pre-industrial levels and pursue efforts to limit this to 1.5°C, consistent with their commitments to the Paris Agreement.
+The initiative aims for investors to work collaboratively to support governments to take all possible steps to mitigate climate change, in line with investors’ fiduciary duty to mitigate financial risk and maximise long-term value of assets.
+This includes supporting countries to hold the increase in global average temperature to well below 2°C above pre-industrial levels and pursue efforts to limit this to 1.5°C, consistent with their commitments to the Paris Agreement, where applicable.

 Why is this collaborative engagement needed?